All ticket machines on local bus services in RCT will automatically indicate if your concessionary bus pass is valid for

 I have changed my Name – what should I do?

 In order for your record to be amended you will need to provide any one of the following documents as evidence, Marriage Certificate, Deed Poll document or Decree Absolute certificate.
 A photocopy of one of the above documents can be posted to the Integrated Transport Unit (please see Contact Us).
 Please do not send any original documents by post.
 Please note there will be a charge of £6.15 (there is an addtional 2% charge for using a credit card) for doing this.

-Alternatively you will need to book an appointment to visit any one of the Council’s One4aLL Centres.
+Alternatively, you can book an appointment with an advisor at one of the Council’s One4aLL Centres.
 This can be done ahead either on the Council's website, or by telephone on 01443 425005 (please see Contact Us) taking the original documentation along with you.
 Please note there will be a charge of £6.15 (there is an addtional 2% charge for using a credit card) for doing this.

 I have moved within the Rhondda Cynon Taf area – what should I do?

 In order for your record to be amended you will need to provide proof of your new address (for example, current council tax bill [this financial year], utility bill [last quarter], current driving licence, evidence of rent payments or recent correspondence from Department of Work and Pensions, Inland Revenue, Her Majesty’s Revenue and Customs).
 A copy of any one of the above documents can be posted to the Integrated Transport Unit, (please see Contact Us).

-Alternatively, you will need to book an appointment to visit any one of the Council’s One4aLL Centres.
+Alternatively, you can book an appointment with an advisor at one of the Council’s One4aLL Centres.
 This can be done ahead either on the Council's website, or by telephone on 01443 425005 (please see Contact Us) taking the original documentation along with you.

 I have moved into or out of the Rhondda Cynon Taf area – what should I do?